6 Techniques To Record Video Testimonials Like a Proย

 You must have good testimonial audio if you want people to watch your video.

-No one will listen to your video interview if it sounds like itโ€™s coming from a fast-food drive-through speaker.
+No one will listen to your client testimonial video if it sounds like itโ€™s coming from a fast-food drive-through speaker.
 No amount of magic can make that better in post-production.
-Luckily, there are affordable options for capturing good sound!
-For most, a wireless Lavalier system will be a good choice and easy to set up.
+Luckily, there are affordable options for capturing excellent sound!
+For most, a wireless Lavalier system will be a suitable choice and easy to set up.

 You can even purchase an affordable Lavalier system that you can plug into your smartphone, which you can sync up while editing.